HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy: Evaluation Details in AI-to-Human Conversations

-This section provides details on case studies of interactions between AI models and real individuals.
+This section provides additional details of interactions between AI models and real individuals.
 Due to resource constraints, we conduct small-scale experiments to explore the potential applications and limitations of our model in real-world settings.
 Considering the privacy of clients, we collect only the changes in clients' PANAS scores before and after conversations with the models, along with their feedback on the models.

 (1) A pre-test evaluation to justify the random assignment of models in Appendix \ref{append:pre-test}.

 (2) Detailed evaluation metrics and test procedures in Appendix \ref{append:evaluate_human}.

 (3) Specific scores and the effectiveness of the PANAS test in Appendix \ref{append:client_change}.